 Pecan Snowball Cookies

 Step 4: Roll in Powdered Sugar Twice

-You want to roll the cookies in powdered sugar twice.
-Roll them once when they are still warm and then again when they have cooled.
+We are going to roll the cookies in powdered sugar twice.
+Roll them once while they are still warm and then again once they have cooled.
 This will ensure they are well coated in the powdered sugar.

 MORE RECIPES FROM BAKER BETTIE!

-If you enjoyed this recipe, you might like to try these other delicious desserts perfect for your holiday tin!
+If you enjoyed this recipe, you might like to try these other delicious treats perfect for your holiday tin!

+Pecan Snowball Cookies